How to Get a Business Address for Your At-Home or E-Commerce Business

 - How long is the rental agreement, and does it have to be prepaid?

 - Do you accept mail from all carriers?

-- What do you do if an over-sized package is delivered?
+- What do you do if an oversized package is delivered?

 Online Virtual Mail Services

 Can you really read your paper mail online?
 Yes, you sure can thanks to virtual mail technology!
 There are companies that will receive all of your paper mail for you, scan the front of each piece and email the scanned images to you.
-After reviewing online, you then instruct the company either to shred it, open and scan that contents to you, or forward it to you unopened.
+After reviewing online, you then instruct the company either to shred it, open and scan the contents to you, or forward it to you unopened.

 A virtual mailbox might be a great option if:

-- Your local post-office box options are limited.
+- Your local post office box options are limited.

-- You desire more privacy than a post-office box would provide.
+- You desire more privacy than a post office box would provide.

 - You travel frequently.